 Where can children who want to attend the Be Brave Ranch come from?

 Tragically, childhood sexual abuse occurs in all regions and in all groups of societies.
 For this reason our aim is to provide services to children across North America.
+At present, we serve children from across Canada only.

 What is the referral process to the Be Brave Ranch?